YuriLopesM/YuriLopesM/README.md

 </div>

 I'm _Yuri_, a Junior Front-end Developer from Brazil!
 I'm 19 years old and I love to learn and search for new things, mainly using the beauty of design and its interfaces.
-I just finished high school with an integrated Software Developer course and I have some goals for this year.
-If you want to take a look, it's on one of the lists below **(I appreciate it 😊)**
+Not very active here 'cause I'm focused on college (graduation in Software Engineering, doing some Calculus you know?) and using Azure DevOps a lot (because of work) 🥇

 <img align="right" src="https://i.ibb.co/x7d4DBt/Asset-1.png" alt="Logo" border="0">